 Southeast Alaska tribal government moves into defense contracts

 Central Council of Tlingit and Haida Indian Tribes of Alaska President Richard Peterson, right, poses with delegates during this month's Tribal Assembly in Juneau.
-He said about nine-tenths of the council's money comes from federal sources.
+Central Council of Tlingit and Haida Indian Tribes of Alaska President Richard Peterson said funding cuts threaten its programs.

 Add your comments below